Tango in the Night (song): Critical reception

 The Miami Herald praised the rhythm section of Fleetwood and John McVie on "Tango in the Night", saying that there was "a new sense of muscle" to their contributions on the deluxe edition of Tango in the Night.
 Writing for the Ottawa Citizen, Evelyn Erskine thought that the song provided the album with "an intriguing moment, but also one that would wear thin had the entire album continued in that vein".
 Guitar One magazine said that the song was "filled with '80s-style power chording, epic shred, and a vibe in the verses reminiscent of "Play in the Rain'" from Buckingham's 1984 album, Go Insane.
+Writing for Rolling Stone, Jon Pareles highlighted the song's "rippling zither and quietly ticking drums".
 Peter Kane of Sounds was more critical of the song, saying that it possessed a "risible" guitar solo.

 Dave Fawbert of ShortList praised the song's instrumentation, mentioning that the "synth-harps and soft percussion [give] way to a big, angry chorus where Mick and John lay down the groove".
 Alexis Petridis of The Guardian wrote that "the title track surges from quiet tension to florid solos".
 Ultimate Classic Rock stated that the title track "is just as dysfunctional as the album’s recording process — and that’s what makes it work.
 Jumping between whispered tones and explosive guitar solos, past and present tenses, loneliness and the sudden lack of, the song is a masterpiece of bewilderment, lyrically and sonically."

 Pitchfork commented that the song's "sense of space imparts the feeling of rowing through fog and mystery" and further added that its "coordinated staccato harmonies" are warmer and brighter on the deluxe edition.
 Nick Deriso of Something Else! said that the song "bears the most striking resemblance to his quirky individual efforts".
 Discussing the Mobile Fidelity mix of "Tango in the Night" in 2025, Mike Mettler of Sound & Vision said that the song's "pensive tap-tap-tap percussion and dreamy, sensual lyrical presentation" made it a "direct sequel" to "Play in the Rain", a song from Buckingham's 1984 album, Go Insane.
 Mettler also highlighted Buckingham's guitar work and vocals on the song, saying that "each time he holds the 'o' at the end of 'tango' through slabs of enormous, layered guitar riffery for what seems like an endless number of bars never fails to excite."